 Transuranic waste consists of materials and debris that are contaminated with elements that have a higher atomic mass and are listed after uranium on the periodic table.
 The majority of Oak Ridge's inventory of transuranic materials originated from previous research and isotope production missions at ORNL.
 Waste determined to be non-transuranic (e.g., low-level radioactive waste or mixed low-level waste) is shipped to the Nevada National Security Site or other approved facilities.
-TWPC has processed approximately 98 percent of the contact-handled transuranic waste and 98 percent of the remote-handled transuranic waste, and has also completed key regulatory Site Treatment Plan milestones on schedule.
+TWPC has processed approximately 98 percent of the contact-handled transuranic waste and 98 percent of the remote-handled transuranic waste, and has also completed key regulatory milestones in the Site Treatment Plan for Mixed Wastes on the US Department of Energy Oak Ridge Reservation (TDEC 2020) on schedule.

-Key progress for the project during FY 2019 included the following actions:
+Key progress for the project during FY 2020 included the following actions (UCOR 2020):